garygra/verti_bench/README.md

 - [ ] Release different scale vehicles
 - [ ] Release datasets from expert demonstration, random exploration, failure cases

+# Introduction
+Verti-Bench, a general and scalable off-road mobility benchmark that focuses on extremely rugged, vertically challenging terrain with a variety of unstructured off-road features.
+The main goal of Verti-Bench is to directly compare the performances of different off-road mobility systems.
+Based on a high-fidelity multi-physics dynamics simulator, [Chrono](https://projectchrono.org/), Verti-Bench encapsulates variations in four orthogonal dimensions: elevation, semantics, vehicle scalability and obstacles.

 # Installation
 There are two options for installing PyChrono on your computer.
 The first one uses a prebuilt conda packages and is the recommended way.
 The second one is for users who need to build the full library from the C++ source.